Rotten Row: Cultural references

 Rotten Row features in a short piece of orchestral light music, composed by Wally Stott in 1958.
 It is briefly alluded to as "that wretched row" in the 1891 Oscar Wilde short story ″The Sphinx Without a Secret″.

-Michael Crichton's 1979 feature film, The First Great Train Robbery, set in 1855 has a scene in which the character Edward Pierce (portrayed by Sean Connery) escorts Emily Trent (Pamela Salem) on a supposedly romantic ride along Rotten Row.
+Michael Crichton's 1975 novel and the subsequent feature film The First Great Train Robbery, set in 1854/5, has a scene in which the character Edward Pierce (portrayed by Sean Connery) escorts Emily Trent (Pamela Salem) on a supposedly romantic ride along Rotten Row.

 In Bram Stoker's 1897 gothic horror novel Dracula, Jonathan and Mina Harker briefly visit "the Row" after solicitor Peter Hawkins' funeral and interment, "...but there were very few people there, and it was sad-looking and desolate to see so many empty chairs.
 It made us think of the empty chair at home..."
 (Sept 22).
 After this, they go to Piccadilly, where Jonathan is astonished to see Dracula in England for the first time.

 In Patrick Hamilton’s novel “The Plains of Cement” (1934), the ageing Mr Eccles takes the barmaid Ella for a walk in Hyde Park, “alongside Rotten Row”.

 In To Let by John Galsworthy, the third book of The Forsyte Saga, Soames Forsyte, walking from Knightsbridge to Mayfair in 1920, stops to contemplate "the Row" and the social decline exhibited there over sixty years of his experience.

+In the Netflix series Bridgerton, season two, episode three, Jack Featherington suggests “Rotten Row, perhaps?” as a place to promenade with a lady he intends to spend time with.
+Again, in season three, episode two, Penelope Featherington states to her mother she is going to “Rotten Row to get a little fresh air”.

+The local also served as backdrop for events in many of Georgette Heyer's Regency romance novels.

 Other locations

-"Rotten Row" is a location in at least 15 places in England, Scotland, South Africa and Zimbabwe. such as in Lewes, East Sussex and Elie, Fife.
+"Rotten Row" is a location in at least 15 places in England, Scotland, South Africa and Zimbabwe, such as in Lewes, East Sussex and Elie, Fife.
 It describes a place where there was once a row of tumbledown cottages infested with rats (raton) and dates to the 14th century or earlier, predating the London derivation.
-Other historians have speculated the name might be a corruption of rotteran (to muster), Ratten Row (roundabout way), or rotten (the soft material with which the road is covered)..
+Other historians have speculated the name might be a corruption of rotteran (to muster), Ratten Row (roundabout way), or rotten (the soft material with which the road is covered).
 There is Rotten Row Magistrates Court in Zimbabwe which is located on Rotten Row Road in the capital of the Southern African nation.
 The road connects to Prince Edward Street in the Avenues and Charter and Cripps Roads in the south of the Magistrates Court.
-The only other Rotten Row is a road in a South African town of Winburg near Bloemfontein.
+The only other Rotten Row is a road in the South African town of Winburg near Bloemfontein.